Timeline of events since George Floyd's arrest and murder

 March 12 — Minneapolis agrees to pay $27 million settlement to Floyd family.

-March 19 — Judge declines to delay or move the trial over concerns that the settlement could taint the jury pool.
+March 19 — Judge declines to delay or move Chauvin's trial over concerns that the settlement could taint the jury pool.

 March 23 — Jury selection completed.